cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 EOF
 ```

-The above tracing policy will kill the process that performs an lseek system call with a file
+The above tracing policy will kill the process that performs a lseek system call with a file
 descriptor of `-1`.
 Note that we use a `SigKill` action only for illustration purposes because it's
 easier to observe its effects.